admmasters/Angular2-Typescript-Webpack/README.md

 `npm install`

-Then to start hacking run:
+Then to start hacking on a webpack dev server run:

 `npm start`